amygdala/gcp_blog/_posts/2020-07-14-bqml_tables.md

 FROM
   `aju-dev-demos.london_bikes_weather.bikes_weather`
 WHERE
- ABS(MOD(FARM_FINGERPRINT(cast(ts as STRING)), 10)) = 8
+ ABS(MOD(FARM_FINGERPRINT(cast(ts as STRING)), 10)) = 9
  ))
 ```

-Note that via the `FARM_FINGERPRINT` function, we’re using a different split for evaluation than we used for training.
+Note that via the `FARM_FINGERPRINT` function, we’re using a different dataset for evaluation than we used for training.
-The evaluation results should look something like the following:
+The evaluation results should look something like the following.
+The metrics will be a bit different from those above, since we’re using different data than AutoML Tables used for its eval split.

 <figure>
 <a href="https://raw.githubusercontent.com/amygdala/gcp_blog/master/images/bqml_model_eval.png" target="_blank"><img src="https://raw.githubusercontent.com/amygdala/gcp_blog/master/images/bqml_model_eval.png" /></a>